Oracle Health to apply for QHIN status

 Photo: HIMSS Media

-Electronic health record vendor Oracle Health declared on Monday at the Oracle Health Summit that it would begin the process of establishing itself as a Qualified Health Information Network under the Trusted Exchange Framework and Common Agreement.
+Electronic health record vendor Oracle Health declared on Monday at the Oracle Health Summit that it will begin the process of establishing itself as a Qualified Health Information Network under the Trusted Exchange Framework and Common Agreement.

 WHY IT MATTERS